sachinsu/sachinsu.github.io/work_journal/journal2021.md

 - Semiconductors
     - Semiconductors are the world’s 4th most traded good after crude oil, refined oil and cars.
 Strong demand existed before COVID and reflected the chip-intensity of 5G, AI, electric vehicles ( 3-5x the chip content of ICE cars) and the internet of things.
 Current chip shortages are mostly related to older and simpler 200-mm silicon wafers used in cars, computers, monitors, laptops, TVs, refrigerators and washing machines.
     - There’s limited economic incentive to build new 200-mm chip plants given wafer-thin margins;
     - Malaysia is major center for chip testing and packaging
+    - Semiconductor fabrication typically requires lot of water

 - China and world's shipping
     - Chinese companies affiliated with its government make 95% of the world’s containers